MolarFox-Prototyping/molpro-dirman/README.md

 MolPro Dirman: CLI management tool for creating project folders, maintaining easy access to the current active project dir(s), and syncing serials with the cloud hosted serial DBMS.

-This is basically the tool I rely on to dev stuff locally!
+This is basically the tool I rely on to keep organised whilst making stuff locally!